mikenakis/Bathyscaphe/README.md

 Sometimes the question of whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
 For example, sometimes we write classes that are **_freezable_**, meaning that they begin their life as mutable, so that they can undergo complex initialization, and at some later moment they are instructed to **_freeze_** in-place, thus becoming immutable from that moment on.

-In order to cover such cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
+In order to accommodate such cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
 If your class implements this interface, bathyscaphe will be invoking instances of your class, asking them whether they are immutable or not.

 ### Obtaining diagnostics

-It may happen that even though we intended a certain object to be immutable, Bathyscaphe discovers that it is in fact mutable.
-In these cases, it would be nice to have an explanation as to exactly why this assessment was issued, so that we can find where the problem is, and fix it.
+It may happen that we intend a certain object to be immutable, but Bathyscaphe determines that it is in fact mutable.
+In these cases, it would be nice to have an explanation as to exactly why Bathyscaphe issued this assessment, so that we can find where the problem is, and fix it.
 For this reason, there is a separate module called `bathyscaphe-print` which can create detailed human-readable diagnostics from an `ObjectMustBeImmutableException`.

 bathyscaphe-print can be used as follows: